chanhosuh/resume/resume.md

       results.

 - **Nomura**\
-  2014 - 2015, *Front office developer for electronic trading*
+  Feb 2014 - Mar 2015, *Front office developer for electronic trading*
     - Created a low-latency order book generator that used Tibco Rendezvous to aggregate market-data and pricing and communicate with smart order router and GUI (Java/Linux).